bencorrado/bluez-bencorrado/docs/bluetooth-on-ubuntu-core.md

 :bluetooth-control        -
 ```

-Observe that obviously there is a core-installed *bluetooth-control* interface
+Observe that there is a *bluetooth-control* slot provided by the core snap.
+This
-available but there is no *bluez* at all.
-It is defined by *snapd* however you
+is unlike to *bluez* because no snap exists which provides a slot based on the
-need an application snap to reveal it.
+*bluez* interface.
+You need an application snap to reveal it.